MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/mbae/element-internet.md

 ---
-Description: Defines the mobile broadband Internet profile to be used for the mobile network.
+description: Defines the mobile broadband Internet profile to be used for the mobile network.
 Search.Product: eADQiWindows 10XVcnh
 title: Internet
 ms.assetid: ddcce350-4ec2-485d-9b78-e159e4161dbf